nicolvisser/dp-wfst/README.md

 pip install k2==1.24.3.dev20230718+cuda11.7.torch2.0.1 -f https://k2-fsa.github.io/k2/cuda.html
 ```

-If you get stuck you can use the CPU only version.
+If you get stuck, you can use the CPU-only version.

 Then you can run the example in `example.ipynb`.